An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Toward Implementation, Part I: Practical Retractions on Two Manifolds

 where the first bound is expressed in the Euclidean norm on $\bbR^{n \times p}$ and the second in the Riemannian distance on $\Gr(n,p)$.
 These results can be viewed as defining an alternative, approximation-based notion of retraction order.
 The question of global well-definedness on the entire tangent bundle is left open.

 This leaves two small but essential barriers to certifying these retractions for use in the $p$-RAR framework.
-First, we must reconcile the approximation-based notion of $p$-th order retraction proposed in \cite{Gawlik18} with the natural RO definition.
-Second, we must establish that the retractions are well-defined on the entire tangent bundle.
-We defer the proof of this well-definedness, stated in the following lemma, to the appendix (\cref{app:retractions-practical}).
+First, we must establish that the retractions are well-defined on the entire tangent bundle.
+We defer the proof of this well-definedness, stated in the following proposition, to the appendix (\cref{app:retractions-practical}).